joannakl/learning-open-source/_articles/stepping-into-opensource/community-health.md

 * [GoLang](https://golang.org/conduct)
 * [Rust](https://www.rust-lang.org/en-US/conduct.html)

 What I want you to know is that, **without enforcement a Code of Conduct means nothing**.
-Without enforcement, and modeling of healthy behavior by community leaders -  what we see is that more assertive individuals, and that those with percieved clout tend to dominate discussion.
+Without enforcement, and modeling of healthy behavior by community leaders -  what we see is that more assertive individuals, and that those with perceived clout tend to dominate discussion.
 It is your role as a community member to not only abide by CoC, but to look out for others as well.
 A healthy community is everyone's responsibility.

 ### {{ site.assignment }} Reading & Quiz